What are you selling?

 Nothing changes from a manager's perspective, except for two aspects:

 1) From here on out, you start assigning the work to the automation modules, instead of your administrators.
-You keep assigning the modules you purchased more and more tasks and incidents, until all or at least most of your resolutions, installations, provisioning and maintenance tasks are automated and are on a schedule.
+You keep assigning more and more tasks and incidents to the modules you purchased, until all or at least most of your resolutions, installations, provisioning, and maintenance tasks are automated and scheduled.

 2) You do this in the same familiar ServiceNow ticketing system.
 But be careful.
 The automation modules work hard.
 They never eat, sleep, or vacation.
 They don't understand the concept of "good enough".
 Everything they do will result in the best possible outcome.
 It will not just be some DBAs' best.
 It will consistently be the industry's best, thanks to the Best Practices embedded in our automation modules.